Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Proofs for MFLCs of canonical subspace

-where we set $[A]=\overline{[B]}=U$, $U$ is a $d\times d$ unitary matrix, and the integral is computed with respect to the Haar measure.
+where we regard vectors and subspaces as residing in a complex vector space, set $[A]=\overline{[B]}=U$, and compute the integral with respect to the Haar measure.
 From now on, we will use the matrix representation in the calculation.

 where $S=\sum_{ijk}\ket{ijk}\bra{kij}\otimes\idop$ is a permutation operator and $T_2$ represents the partial transpose acting on the second system.

 For a $d^2$ by $d^2$ matrix $X$ and $d$-dimensional unitary matrix $U$, it is known that $Y:=\int dU(U\otimes U)X(U\otimes U)^\dag$ can be decomposed as $Y=\alpha\idop+\beta P$, where $P=\sum_{ij}\ket{ij}\bra{ji}$ is the swap matrix~\cite[Theorem 7.15]{WBook}.
 Since $\tr{Y}=\tr{X}=\alpha d^2+\beta d$ and $\tr{PY}=\tr{PX}=\alpha d+\beta d^2$, we obtain